Menu

 Be the best you can be

-This half term also sees a move from DT back to Art, focusing on painting and colour mixing skills as well as learning how to create different textures and patterns.
-The children continue to enjoy weekly PE lessons with our PE coach Nathan, as well as computing with Miss Finch and singing with Mr Martin and Mrs Higson.
+This half term also sees a move from Art back to DT, focusing on ‘Mechanisms’.
+Children will learn how to design, plan, build and evaluate their own fairground wheels, with the aim of building a stable structure with a wheel that can rotate.
+The children continue to enjoy weekly PE lessons with our PE coach as well as computing with Miss Finch and singing with Mr Martin and Mrs Higson.
+Having spent the last few weeks learning about Islam in RE, our focus will now switch back to Christianity, building up an understanding of the significance of the Easter story for Christians.

 Please continue to monitor Class Dojo for updates and remember you can contact us via this app if you have any questions or queries.